SMS Leitha: Other armament

 The upper deck was extended in 1887, and two Nordenfelt guns can be seen on the after part of this deck.
 These guns are multiple barrel machine guns with four barrels each.
 The weight of each gun is 300 kg; the magazine could hold 32 rounds, 8 for each barrel.
 The entire magazine could be fired in about 20 seconds.

 Stern

 On the ship's stern the original version of the Lajta’s name (Leitha) can be seen, and the crown of the Habsburg coat of arms.
 The flag of the Austro-Hungarian Monarchy can also be found here, which was used on all vessels of the Empire, both warships and merchant ships, after the order of Joseph II of 1786 which came into force on 1 January 1787.
-After the Reconciliation (Ausgleich) of 1867, merchant sea ships of the Dual Monarchy wore a different ensign: a combination of the Austrian and Hungarian colours, with their respective coats of arms.
+After the Austro-Hungarian Compromise of 1867, merchant sea ships of the Dual Monarchy wore a different ensign: a combination of the Austrian and Hungarian colours, with their respective coats of arms.